bwoshea/ACRES_MPI_tutorial/INSTALLATION.md

 # Installing Anaconda Python and mpi4py

+**WARNING: AS OF May 31, 2023 this has not been verified to still be correct!**

 The goal of this file is to walk you through installing the [Anaconda Python distribution](https://www.anaconda.com/products/individual-b) on the MSU supercomputer (managed by the